openstack/keystone/doc/source/admin/federation/introduction.rst

 authentication to the external source.

 Keystone supports two configuration models for federated identity.
-The most common configuration is with `keystone as a Service Provider (SP)
+The most common configuration is with :ref:`keystone as a Service Provider (SP)
 <keystone-as-sp>`, using an
 external Identity Provider, such as a Keycloak or Google, as the identity source and authentication method.
 The second type of configuration is